schollz/pluck/README.md

 ### Use Config file

 You can also specify multiple things to pluck, simultaneously, by listing the *activators* and the *deactivator* in a TOML file.
-The file is only read *once*, for any number of things to specified to pluck.

 For example, lets say we want to parse ingredients and the title of [a recipe](https://goo.gl/DHmqmv).
 Make a file `config.toml`:

 ```toml
 [[pluck]]